 To remain sustainable and liveable into the future the City is prioritising its greening.
 Find out more by reading our Greening Bunbury Plan.

 For more information on Roads, Paths and Verges click here.

 The City provides passive and active recreation facilities throughout the City including any facilities located within these reserves.
 For more information on the City's recreational facilities click here.

-Sportsgrounds bookings are available for sporting clubs and schools and other activities including personal training; other reserves are also available for bookings for weddings, parties and more.
-For more information click here or contract the Events Scheduling Officer, Wendy Smith on 9792 7216 or email@example.com .
+Sportsgrounds bookings are available for sporting clubs, schools and other activities including personal training; other reserves are also available for bookings for weddings, parties and more.
+For more information click here or contact the Events Scheduling Officer on 9792 7000 or email@example.com.

 For any maintenance related queries please contact the Open Space Department on 9792 7301 or firstname.lastname@example.org.